willhansen/RoyaltyOffRevenueLicense/README.md

-# The Royalty Off Revenue License
+# About the Royalty Off Revenue License

 ## Intro

-The motivation for this license is that "freedom free" is good, but "beer free" is not, because economic incentives get things done.
+The motivation for this license is that software being source-available and forkable is good, but being $0-to-use is not, because economic incentives get things done.

-Whenever a robotics company tries to make a robot, they can write all the code from scratch, or lean on the work of volunteers in the form of open source software.
+Whenever a software company wants to make a new software, they can write all the code from scratch (expensive/impossible), lean on the work of volunteers in the form of open source software (potentially unreliable), buy licenses for tools and frameworks (expensive), or rely on software-as-a-service services (expensive / potentially unreliable).
 This is not working well.
 The systems are too complex for one company to do everything, and volunteers tend to primarily focus on the core moving parts of software, often paying less attention to less interesting, but high value, parts, such as documentation, unit tests, ease of use, and interaction with other programs.
 There are exceptions to this, but they are the best of the best, where instead it could be run of the mill.

 The core problem is that existing software licenses provide no direct incentives to improve existing software or create software to fill a need.
 If I have a cool idea for a software library that could save a lot of people a lot of time just by coding it up and posting it on Github, I can't just slap an existing license on it and "let the cash roll in".
-If I find room for improvement in an existing open source library, there is a tragedy of the commons scenario where everyone gets just the same benefit no matter who puts in the work.
+If I find room for improvement in an existing open source library, there is a free-rider scenario where everyone gets just the same benefit no matter who puts in the work.

 Generally, there is currently no easy way to take advantage of the specialization and massive economies of scale that software is naturally suited for (software should have ALL of the economies of scale).